advertisement

 1918 - how this flu spread in SA

-There appeared to be two waves of Spanish flu during 1918 in South Africa - one mild and one severe - and they occurred almost simultaneously, Professor Howard Phillips wrote the South African Historical Journal, 20 (1988).
+There appeared to be two waves of Spanish flu during 1918 in South Africa - one mild and one severe - and they occurred almost simultaneously, Professor Howard Phillips wrote in the South African Historical Journal, 20 (1988).

 The first wave came through Durban early in September 1918 and was carried to the rest of Natal and the Witwatersrand rapidly.
 By the 22nd of September thousands of workers on three Johannesburg Gold Mines were infected and within a fortnight the flu had spread to the general population.